zhihanyang2022/gender-audio-classification/README.md

-# 👨👩 Speaker Info Classification
+# 👨👩 Speaker Gender Classifier

 Here's a web demo for this project: <link here>.
 In this demo, you can record your own speech, have the classification pipeline run on your speech and get a classification result.